antlersanchors/antlersanchors.github.io/michael.md

 ## Hello, I’m Michael

 #### Design, Collaborate, and Listen
 I currently live in Toronto, but I’m available to relocate anywhere in the world.
 I do design stuff for a living.

+I’ve got a bunch of experience as a designer.
+Leading projects, too.
+I graduated from the CIID IDP 2015.

+Before working as a designer I did a bunch of stuff.
+Life experience.

 #### Music
 Like making music.